iree-org/iree-turbine/iree/turbine/kernel/wave/docs/gemm_example.md

 ```
 The above constraint states that "distribute dimension `M` with a tile size of `BLOCK_M/2` among waves".
 With the above and this constraint, each wave would see a tile with shape `[BLOCK_M/2, N]`.

-We can also specify constraints for reductions.
+We can also specify constraints for iterations.
 We do this through the use of `TilingConstraint`.

 ```python
 constraints += [tkw.TilingConstraint(K, BLOCK_K)]
 ```

-The tiling constraint specifies the tile size to use for reductions.
+The tiling constraint specifies the tile size to use for iterations.

 Finally, we have the hardware constraint which specifies hardware constraints.